ECON 1009 - International Financial Institutions & Markets I

 There will be a two hour final examination for this course which will be held during the examination period.
 You will be advised of the date, time and venue in due course.

-A mock exam will be published on MyUni.
+Further information will be published on MyUni.

 Due Date: available on Access Adelaide after the course commences.